OUR IMMIGRATION SERVICESEB-2 Visa in the USA: Eligibility, Application, and Process

 Best for (quick hint) Top researchers, founders/creatives, senior intl. managers.
 Advanced-degree specialists, NIW endeavors with broad U.S. benefit.
 Employer-sponsored skilled & professional roles across industries.

-• Premium Processing: 15 business days for most EB-1/EB-2/EB-3; 45 business days for EB-1C (E13) and EB-2 NIW (E21).
+• Premium Processing: 15 business days for most EB-1/EB-2/EB-3; 45 business days for EB-1C (E13) and EB-2 NIW (E21), when eligible.

 • PERM: EB-1 never requires PERM; EB-2 requires PERM except NIW; EB-3 requires PERM except certain Schedule A roles.